 Core Ideas of Diagrammatic Thinking

-At its essence, DC treats computations as abstract structures: boxes representing operations, with ports for inputs and outputs.
+At its essence, diagrammatic computation treats computations as abstract structures: boxes representing operations, with ports for inputs and outputs.
 These can be wired together to form larger diagrams, revealing patterns and relationships that might be less apparent in linear code.
 The focus is on composition, modularity, and visualization, rather than specific applications.

 Vertical composition connects diagrams end-to-end, with outputs from one feeding inputs to the next, mirroring function composition.
 Matching port labels enable automatic wiring.
-Consider numerical operations: one doubles a number, another increments it by 1:

 If abstract nodes are replaced by actual functions, this would produce the expected result.
 For input 3, double produces 6, increment yields 7: